jayjeo/obsidian-milvus-FastMCP/README.md

 # 🚀 Obsidian-Milvus-FastMCP

 **A powerful, production-ready system that connects your Obsidian vault to Claude Desktop via FastMCP, leveraging Milvus vector database for intelligent document search and retrieval.**

+**This program is useful for people who store extensive Markdown and PDF materials in Obsidian and need to extract comprehensive information from Obsidian for research, work, and study purposes.**

+**Warning!
+This program is extremely heavy and requires high memory (RAM) usage due to the need to keep the Milvus server running constantly, even when not performing embedding tasks.
+Therefore, it is not suitable for PCs with limited memory or laptops where power consumption needs to be conserved.
+Additionally, this program only supports Windows 10 and 11.**

 ## ✨ Features